MicrosoftDocs/visualstudio-docs/docs/debugger/debugger-windows.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-You can open most debugger windows while you are debugging your program.
+You can open most debugger windows while you're debugging your program.
 To see a list of debugger windows, set a breakpoint and start debugging.
-When you hit the breakpoint and execution stops, click **Debug > Windows**.
+When you hit the breakpoint and execution stops, choose **Debug > Windows**.

 |Window|Hotkey|See topic|
 |-|-|-|